KayLerch/alexa-skills-kit-states-java/README.md

 in minutes.

 ## 1) Prepare your POJO model class
+This step is optional.
+If you just want to read/write single values to the store go on with chapter 4.

-Stop writing single values to a session or table and __start organizing your state in objects__.
+For complex information schema in your skill you better __start organizing your state in objects__.
 The above sample had the _User_-object.
 Think of a POJO with some member fields.
 1) Let your POJO derive from _AlexaStateModel_ and you are ready to go.